Jona-Han/InfoUBC/README.md

 # InfoUBC

 This is a fullstack web app that enables the user to gain insightful information about UBC courses and rooms.
 The backend contains a data parser that parses course data from JSON documents in zip files and rooms data from HTML documents.
 In addition, a query controller allows for SQL-like querying of data through JSON objects.
-The backend provides functionality through a REST API.
+The backend provides functionality through a REST API interface.

 ## Getting Started